(I may earn a small commission on the products linked to in this post.)

-It wasn’t until I finished university that I started to research allergies and their potential effects.
-Since I was always tired, I was especially interested in allergies related to sleep.
+It wasn’t until I finished university that I started to research allergies and their potential effects on my health.
+Because I was always tired, I was especially interested in allergies related to sleep.

 Over time, I realized I had many dust mite allergy symptoms.
 Immediately I went to an allergist to be tested and sure enough my allergy was confirmed!

 Below are an overview of dust mite allergy symptoms and a few tips I learned from my allergist and others affected by dust mites.
 I hope this information helps in your search for answers!